Skip to Main Content

-How many times have you used a cut out curb to pull a suitcase, move a cart, push a stroller or ride your bike across an intersection?
-Do you prefer the ease of use and esthetic of lever faucet handles?
+How many times have you used a cut-out curb to pull a suitcase, move a cart, push a stroller or ride your bike across an intersection?
+Do you prefer the ease of use and aesthetic of lever faucet handles?
 We all benefit from Universal Design of physical spaces and the same is true of learning spaces.
-If you apply the three simple design principles of Universal Design for Learning to your course materials you will not only accommodate students with disabilities, but also the learning styles and preferences for all of your students.
+If you apply the three simple design principles of Universal Design for Learning to your course materials, you will not only accommodate students with disabilities but also the learning preferences for all of your students.

 Universal Design for Learning Principles